RayRizzling/tdex-explorer/README.md

 ### 📄 License

 This project is licensed under the MIT License.
+See [LICENSE](LICENSE) for more information.

 ---